sujanchhetri/Server-side-Development-with-NodeJS-Express-and-MongoDB/README.md

 Halt!
 Who goes there?
 This module is dedicated to user authentication.
 We first develop a full-fledged REST API server with Express, Mongo and Mongoose.
 Thereafter we examine basic authentication and session-based authentication briefly.
 We then develop token-based authentication with the support of JSON web tokens and the Passport module.

+## Week 4
+Backend as a Service (BaaS)
+In this module we learn about Mongoose population, a way of cross-referencing documents and populating the documents from other documents.
+We then review secure communication using HTTPS.
+We look at Backend as a Service (BaaS) and take a brief look at Loopback.

 ## Dependencies
 * ASSIGNMENT-1: `npm i morgan express body-parser`
 * ASSIGNMENT-2: `npm i bluebird body-parser cookie-parser debug express jade mongoose mongoose-currency morgan serve-favicon`